-Know you need more sleep, but not quite sure how to make it happen?
+You know you need more sleep, but are you not quite sure how to make it happen?
 Try simple remedies like a relaxing bath, sipping warm milk or chamomile tea, and using a spray or diffuser to waft the scent of lavender through your bedroom.
 If you’re really dedicated to making a change, consider taking up meditation or soothing yin yoga, and (here’s the tricky one) completely disconnect yourself from electronics for at least an hour before lights out.

 Still need a sleep aid?